-Lately, Lalitha Kumaramangalam took over as the Chairperson of the National Commission for women (NCW) in 2014 and the past two years of her tenure had been quite eventful with talking about legalising sex work to regulate trade.
+Lately, Lalitha Kumaramangalam took over as the Chairperson of the National Commission for Women (NCW) in 2014 and the past two years of her tenure had been quite eventful with talking about legalizing sex work to regulate trade.
 Along with this she openly declared NCW’s support to the Bhartiya Muslim Mahila Andolan’s call for a ban on triple Talaq.
 Surely, during these two years, she has been taking most of the things into consideration and working wholeheartedly towards them.
 In a recent interview, she talked about the various issues related to violence against women and dismal child sex ration in India.

 Based on her views, it is really important to change the social attitudes towards women and not seeing them as someone’s responsibility.
-Referring women as someone’s daughter, sister, wife or mother not only leads to her disguised personality but also induces a lot of violent acts against them.
-NCW totally supports and advocates the freedom of choice of women- as to be born, to be educated, to be married, to whom she gets married, and bear children.
-All of this speaks of the giving women the right to decide upon their lives on their terms.
+Referring to women as someone’s daughter, sister, wife, or mother not only leads to her disguised personality but also induces a lot of violent acts against them.
+NCW totally supports and advocates the freedom of choice of women- as to be born, to be educated, to be married, to whom she gets married, and to bear children.
+All of this speaks of giving women the right to decide upon their lives on their terms.

 The idea of change is revolutionary.
 The change in the mindsets is sure happening but the process is slow.
-It is a positive change that we see people talking about women safety rather than asking, “why is it important to go out in the dark?” or passing comments like men are tempted to misbehave and it’s the responsibility of a woman to look after her safety.
+It is a positive change that we see people talking about women’s safety rather than asking, “why is it important to go out in the dark?” or passing comments like men are tempted to misbehave and it’s the responsibility of a woman to look after her safety.
 But nowadays we do look towards building and providing a much safer environment where the sole responsibility of her safety is not on her.
 This is definitely a much positive change when viewed through the lens of time.

-about the reporting of the crimes against women, Ms Kumaramangalam mentioned how it is no longer a taboo for women to come up front and openly talk about the violence they face.
+Talking ,about the reporting of the crimes against women, Ms Kumaramangalam mentioned how it is no longer a taboo for women to come up front and openly talk about the violence they face.
 And the obvious reason behind the improving numbers is due to the fact that when they know that they will be supported, they tend to fearless and are ready to fight against it.